 10654.
 Unique color

-Given a tree with n vertices numbered 1 through n.
-The i-th edge connects Vertex ai and Vertex bi.
-Vertex i is painted in color ci (in this problem, colors are represented as integers).
+A tree with n vertices numbered from 1 to n is given.
+The i-th edge of the tree connects vertices ai and bi.
+Vertex i is colored with color ci (in this problem, colors are represented by integers).

-Vertex x is said to be good when the shortest path from Vertex 1 to Vertex x does not contain a vertex painted in the same color as Vertex x, except for Vertex x itself.
+A vertex x is considered good if the shortest path from vertex 1 to vertex x does not contain any other vertex with the same color as vertex x, except for x itself.

 Sample input 1